Ray traced shadows calculate the path of individual light rays from their source (the light) to their destination.

 Shadows are generated at a low screen resolution and then up-scaled using the SVOGI dual depth up-scale system.

-To turn this feature on, go to Level Settings -> Total Illumination V2 and switch on Shadows from Heightmap.
+To turn this feature on, go to Environment Editor -> Properties Panel -> Constants - Total Illumination Advanced and switch on Shadows from Heightmap.

 This will only have any effect if Shadows From Sun (see above) is also turned on.